 Jack Jouett Magisterial District

-A native of the Midwest, Ms. Acuff is a graduate of the University of Tulsa.
-She received her Master’s in Microbiology & Immunology from the University of Colorado and her Ph.D. and a M.P.H. in Public Health and Public Policy and Management from Johns Hopkins School of Public Health.
-She also earned a J.D. from Georgetown University.
+Dr. Acuff received her M.S. in Microbiology & Immunology from the University of Colorado, her J.D. from Georgetown University Law Center, and her Ph.D. and M.P.H. in Public Health and Public Policy and Management from Johns Hopkins School of Public Health.

 401 McIntire Road

 Charlottesville, VA 22902

 Coming from a family where both of her parents dropped out of high school, Katrina Callsen has an up close and personal perspective on the importance of one of the most significant issues in public education today—the compelling need to provide all students with full equity and access to learning opportunities.

 It was a need that came up often at the doors of the thousands of constituents who were visited by Ms. Callsen during her 2017 campaign for the Rio Magisterial District seat on the School Board.
 Those conversations reinforced her belief that equity and access are not just terms that apply to families that face economic challenges; they apply to all families in which children face any one of a multitude of barriers to learning.

 Ms. Callsen believes it is the role of the public education system to provide all children with clear pathways to educational and career success.
 She’s an example of that herself—having earned full scholarships to Yale University and the University of Virginia Law School.
 She holds an undergraduate degree in political science from Yale and is a UVA Law School graduate.